TodePond/Habitat/documentation/signal.md

 ## `usePull(get)`

-Make a signal that is based on other signals.<br>
+Make a signal that's based on other signals.<br>
 It updates whenever you read from it (but only if it has to).

 ```javascript